Want to build a great preventive maintenance program, but don’t know where to start? Here are 8 tips to set you up for success.

 It doesn’t matter how much time you’ve put into your preventive maintenance program if you don’t have your entire team on board.
 Total buy-in is crucial as an effective PM strategy requires everyone to chip in, from technicians to reliability engineers.

-At this point in your quest for a preventive maintenance program, you probably know what needs to be done and how it needs to be done.
+At this point in your quest for an effective preventive maintenance program, you probably know what needs to be done and how it needs to be done.
 Your team, on the other hand, probably does not.
-It’s important to remember this and create a training strategy so everyone can get up to speed.
-Team members should be trained on any new technology as well as any processes and procedures that come with a shift to preventive maintenance, such as prioritizing work orders, creating failure codes, and accessing documents digitally.
+It’s important to remember this and create a training strategy so everyone can get up to speed on proper equipment maintenance.
+A key component of this strategy is the creation of clear work instructions documenting how to perform PM tasks, as well as any tools and equipment required.
+Team members should also be trained on any processes and procedures that go along with a shift to preventive maintenance, such as prioritizing work orders, creating failure codes, and accessing documents digitally.

 The obvious next step is to implement your preventive maintenance plan.
 If preventive maintenance is something completely new for your team, you might consider a pilot program at one site, one section of your facility or a few particular assets.
 This way, you can help your team adjust to a new way of doing things while working out the kinks in your PM program.

-Once your preventive maintenance plan is in motion, it’s important to keep an eye on the numbers.
+Once your preventive maintenance plan is in motion, it’s important to prioritize inspection and keep an eye on the numbers.
 It is essential to have a preventive maintenance checklist that helps you to consistently track KPIs, such as mean time to repair, planned maintenance percentage and mean time between failures.
 Analyzing these stats and comparing them to pre-plan numbers should give you a good idea of how your program is impacting the efficiency of your maintenance operation.
+Be sure to use your CMMS dashboards and analytics tools to help with this.

 Check these metrics against the benchmarks you established when you were first building your preventive maintenance processes.
 This will help you identify where you are hitting your goals and where you aren’t so you can target issues in your program before they get out of hand.
 Take advantage of data capture tools to make tracking and analysis easy, quick and actionable.
 For example, there are many automated reporting templates you can use that are commonly available in maintenance management programs.